sbachinin/goblog/articles/dev/base64-as-a-kind-of-contraband.md

 At present it's impossible because browsers allow only __url-safe characters__ in Data URLs.
 And there aren't too much url-safe characters - just a tiny bit more than 64.
 Why are we restricted to url-safe characters?
 Because we insert the encoded data into places where browsers expect a URL.

 In theory browsers could be smarter and relax this limitation when necessary.
-In such hypothetical case, what would be the __best encoding__ for Data URLs (or for any non-textual data inlined in HTML/CSS files)?
+In such hypothetical case, is there a __better encoding__ for Data URLs?
+Or, to pose a broader question, -

+### Is there a better encoding for non-textual data inlined in HTML/CSS files?

 At first glance, there must be a lot of space for improvement.
 Because HTML and CSS files can contain __any Unicode__ characters and it's more than 1 million.
 So it must be possible to find 256 characters to encode images, isn't it?
 Such encoding would have no (or almost no) memory overhead.